-Gone are the golden olden yesteryears wherein the construction of an apartment had very limited restrictions.
-Today, for every square inch you have to pay a cost.
-In most of the cities, to get a balcony (a patio or a veranda) constructed, you have to pay a premium rate to the authorities.
+Gone are the golden olden yesteryears wherein the construction of an apartment had minimal restrictions.
+Today, for every square inch, you have to pay a cost.
+In most cities, to get a balcony (a patio or a veranda) constructed, you have to pay a premium rate to the authorities.
 You can increase your living area by enclosing it into your drawing room or have an evening family tea or singly interconnect yourself with the outside alluring greenery in the balcony.

 Then why not utilize this balcony for creating a beautiful garden?

-Not only can you have pretty flowers beds, but also grow organic nutritious vegetables of your choice!
+Not only can you have pretty flower beds, but you also grow organic nutritious vegetables of your choice!

 What Are The Main Advantages Of Having A Garden In The Balcony?